eoxhub-workspaces/documentation/applications/capability_integration.md

 # Integration Requirements for Argo Workflows on EOxHub

-This document outlines the minimum requirements for integrating a new process into the Argo Workflow system on EOxHub.
+This document is intended as support material to describe how to best provide a capability implementation and its description in order to allow EOX to integrate it as a workflow inside of an EOxHub Workspace.
 This includes input definitions, expected Docker image standards, and output formats.

 ## Input Requirements

-If your service should be integrated into the eodash processing widget docker input fields must correspond to our supported options.
-Beside this we expect to get information regarding:
+To ensure compatibility with various interfaces (e.g. OGC Process API) to allow on demand execution of the capability some input requirements need to be considered.
+Furthermore information providing more context is needed regarding following points:

 - Description of expected input data - does the service expect data already present or data are downloaded as part of the dockerized algorithm?
 - Description of expected argument and parameters